charley-dixon/sportsbook-tools/README.md

 ### Information Aggregator

-Utilizes XHR to make http requests to multiple websites and compiles them into one concise web page.
+Will utilize XHR to make http requests to multiple websites and compile them into one concise web page.

 ### Bet Tracker

-Able to parse images of screenshots that I provide to keep track of the bets I make.
+Will be able to parse images of screenshots that I provide to keep track of the bets I make.
 Over time it will create a filterable list various time periods to visualize graphs of my performance over time.

 Filters:
 * Bet Type (Prop vs. not prop?)
 (Spread, total, prop, etc.)